telerik/winforms-docs/ribbonbar/design-time.md

 __RadRibbonBar__ has a very well developed Visual Studio designer allowing adding, removing and editing of its tabs, groups and item elements.

->note Detailed examples on how __RadRibbonBar__ desing time capabilities can be utilized to their full extent are available in the [Getting Started]({%slug winforms/ribbonbar/getting-started/getting-started%}) section.
+>note Detailed examples on how __RadRibbonBar__ desing time capabilities can be utilized to their full extent are available in the [Designing RadRibbonBar]({%slug winforms/ribbonbar/getting-started%}) section.
 >

 >caption Figure 1: Smart Tag